totoberni/TAETPU/dev/README.md

 - **Reduce Model Size**: Use smaller model configurations for faster iteration
 - **Cache Preprocessing**: Avoid repeating expensive preprocessing steps
 - **Background Container**: Keep a container running in the background for faster execution
 - **Profile Early**: Use the TPU profiler to identify bottlenecks early in development
+- **Monitor Memory**: Use the memory profiler to catch memory leaks before they become an issue